transdigiware/blockchain/reference/hsm-gemalto.md

 ![HSM with single partitions](../images/hsm_1proxy.svg "HSM with single partitions"){: caption="Figure 1.
 An example configuration of an HSM with a single partition. " caption-side="bottom"}

+When a CA, peer, or ordering node is configured with HSM, you provide the PKCS #11 proxy endpoint URL, along with the label and PIN of the HSM partition.
+The combination of the PKCS #11 proxy and the HSM client allows the node to store and retrieve the node private key from the HSM.

 ### Part One: Set up the HSM device and HSM client
 {: #ibp-hsm-gemalto-part-one}